 Some people wonder if Tarot cards are some sort of mystical tool that allows communication to the spirit world or help you read someone else’s innermost thoughts and/or feelings.

 This may appear true on the surface and you might be thinking how is that even possible?
 Are tarot cards magic?

 No, tarot cards themselves are not magic.
 They aren’t some magical portal to the other side.
-While they do contain imagery could be used in magic (such as wands, swords, cups, and coins), What they do have in common with magic is tarot cards can open your mind to reveal the illusions before you.
+While they do contain imagery that could be used in magic (such as wands, swords, cups, and coins), what they do have in common with magic is that tarot cards can open your mind to reveal the illusions before you.

 Tarot card readings help the reader to discover their deepest thoughts within.
 Advanced tarot card readers can use their decks as a tool that opens their intuition so strongly that it does appear as if they are a magician themselves.

 In this article, I’m going to help you learn how to dispel the magic and become a-tune to your own deck so that you can see how easy it can be.

 After a little bit of practice, you’ll start to believe the cards really are magical.

 Before I get into more detail, I want to point you to the end of this article.
 I’ve collected a number of articles that you will also find interesting under the Related Articles section.
 Don’t leave before you check them out.